Advancing the dimensionality reduction of speaker embeddings for speaker diarisation: disentangling noise and informing speech activity: Experiments

 Table~\ref{tab:combined_exp} presents the performances of the proposed methods on the four datasets compared with the baselines.
 We also conduct ablation studies where we exclude each proposed component to verify the effect of each component on the overall performance.
 Note that, since we utilise reference SAD results, FA is zero in all cases and MS corresponds to the proportion of the overlapped speech included in each dataset.

-\newpara{Comparison with the baselines.} In all datasets, DDRI outperforms the baselines without DR module by a large margin.
+\newpara{Comparison with the baselines.} In all datasets, DR-DESA outperforms the baselines without DR module by a large margin.
 In the case of the DIHARD datasets, the SC error is more than halved, and in VoxConverse SC reduced by more than $30$\%.
-In all four datasets, DDRI performs even better than the DR consistently.
+In all four datasets, DR-DESA performs even better than the DR consistently.

-\newpara{Comparison with state-of-the-art systems.} Experimental results on DIHARD {\Romannumeral 1} and {\Romannumeral 2} show that the proposed DDRI outperforms the winning systems of the challenges.
-DDRI also outperforms the best single system in DIHARD {\Romannumeral 3} challenge.
+\newpara{Comparison with state-of-the-art systems.} Experimental results on DIHARD {\Romannumeral 1} and {\Romannumeral 2} show that the proposed DR-DESA outperforms the winning systems of the challenges.
+DR-DESA also outperforms the best single system in DIHARD {\Romannumeral 3} challenge.
 In case of VoxConverse, the test set used in VoxSRC challenge ~\cite{nagrani2020voxsrc} has been recently updated.
 Also, the majority of recent researches apply a system SAD in place of a reference SAD; the VoxSRC challenge which uses VoxConverse only has scenarios that use a system SAD.
-Therefore, we did not compare DDRI's performance with the systems submitted to the challenge.
+Therefore, we did not compare DR-DESA's performance with the systems submitted to the challenge.

-\newpara{Ablation studies.} DDRI has two components on top of the baseline with DR, that are the noise code and the indicator.
-We perform ablation studies by excluding each component from the DDRI, and show how each proposal affects the performance.
-In all four datasets, removing the noise code have a greater impact on the performance.
-However, adopting the indicator also consistently improve the performance compared to the baseline with DR. It is DDRI that shows the best performance, and the tendency of the performance gain by each component is consistent across all datasets, signifying that the two proposed techniques are complementary.
+\newpara{Ablation studies.} DR-DESA has two components on top of the baseline with DR, that are disentanglement and SAV.
+We perform ablation studies by excluding each component from the DR-DESA, and show how each proposal affects the performance.
+In all four datasets, removing disentanglement have a greater impact on the performance.
+However, adopting SAV also consistently improves the performance compared to the baseline with DR. It is DR-DESA that shows the best performance, and the tendency of the performance gain by each component is consistent across all datasets, signifying that the two proposed techniques are complementary.